Year of entry 2024

 Each module is assessed separately, through assessments that range from long essays to projects and assignments, offering you the opportunity to work in your particular field of interest within each topic area.
-You will also carry out a dissertation in a research area of your choice in the broad field of education in global development.
+You’ll also carry out a dissertation in a research area of your choice in the broad field of education in global development.

 A bachelor degree with a 2:1 (hons) or a non-UK equivalent in a social science, humanities or related discipline.
 Relevant experience will also be taken into account.

 English language requirements

 IELTS 6.5 overall, with no less than 6.0 in any component.
 For other English qualifications, read English language equivalent qualifications.

 Improve your English

 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.